 Prepare the topping by mixing the breadcrumbs with the chopped garlic and parsley, then a good drizzle of olive oil, just enough so that the breadcrumbs take on a sandy consistency.
 Moisten with the mussel liquor until it takes becomes crumbly, but not so much that it forms a solid ‘dough’.
 If you’ve gone too far, you can always add more crumbs.
 If for some reason you don’t have enough mussel liquor, just add water.
 Season to taste.

 When the mussels are cool enough to handle, remove the half of the shell that is not connected to the meat.
 Cover each mussels with a spoonful of the topping, pressing down just enough for the breadcrumbs to adhere, but not enough for form a solid mass.
 Arrange the mussels, in a single layer meat side up, in individual gratin dishes (or one large one).
 Drizzle them with some additional olive oil.

-Pass the mussels under a broiler until they are nice and golden brown on top.
-Serve immediately.
+To finish the dish, pass the mussels under a broiler until they are nice and golden brown on top.
+Serve your mussels gratin immediately.

 Mussels these days are more often than not farmed and can be used as is, just lightly rinsed.
 If you are working with wild mussels—much tastier than the farmed kind, but a bit more trouble—you will need to trim off their ‘beards’ with a pairing knife and thoroughly rinse them of any exterior grit.
 (The ‘beard’ is the collection of little filaments called the ‘byssus’ that emerge from the between the shells they mussels use to attach themselves to the rocks they live on.
 It is edible but does not make for pleasant eating.)